laila-abdelhafeez/pineapple/python/README.md

-# Pineapple
+# Pyneapple

-This library is the Python wrapper for Pineapple project.
+This library is the Python wrapper for Pyneapple project.

-Pineapple is an extension of Apache Sedona supporting complex spatial operators including spatial group-by aggregate counting and a parallel doubly-connected edge list.
+Pyneapple is an extension of Apache Sedona supporting complex spatial operators including spatial group-by aggregate counting and a parallel doubly-connected edge list.